thomas-roos/scriba/README.md

-# Scriba v0.5.8
+# Scriba v0.6.0

 A modern CLI tool for recording audio and transcribing it using OpenAI's Whisper API, featuring an enhanced recording library with integrated statistics.

 ## Features

-- **🎙️ Audio Recording**: Capture audio directly from your microphone
+- **🎙️ Audio Recording**: Capture audio directly from your microphone with intelligent compression
+- **🗜️ Smart Audio Compression**: Automatic 80-90% file size reduction with speech-optimized MP3 encoding
 - **📝 AI Transcription**: Convert audio to text using OpenAI's Whisper API
 - **🔄 Combined Workflow**: Record and automatically transcribe in one command
 - **📚 Enhanced Recording Library**: Interactive interface with integrated statistics display